-Looking for ways to transition from bottle to cup?
-Learn easy ways to transition to sippy cup and the best time to start.
+Looking for ways to transition from a baby bottle to a sippy cup?
+Learn easy ways to transition to a sippy cup and the best time to start.

 I was introducing my then-infant son to a sippy cup and bought what I thought was the fanciest cup ever.
 It came insulated, had handles (with an option to remove them!) and was covered with a metal casing.

 Well… that cup with the heavy metal casing?
-Came crashing right on my big toe, sending me yelping and hopping through the kitchen.
+I accidentally dropped it right on my big toe, sending me yelping and hopping through the kitchen.

 And that was me.
 I imagined how terrible it would’ve been if that heavy cup had slipped out of my little guy’s hands.
 That it would’ve likely happened made me shudder.

-So sippy cups… no wonder bottles and nursing seem so convenient in comparison.
-Whether you offer a bottle or nurse, the transition to sippy cup can from a bottle be a challenge for both you and your baby.
+No wonder bottles and nursing seem so convenient in comparison.
+Whether you offer a bottle or nurse, the transition to a sippy cup from a bottle can be a challenge for both you and your baby.

-Maybe you’ve tried offering a sippy cup but your child can’t seem to suck anything out of it.
+Maybe you’ve tried offering a sippy cup but he can’t seem to suck anything out of it.
 Or you want to ease out of using bottles but can’t get him to part with them.
-Or he flat out rejects the sippy cup and wants to nurse 24/7.
+He might even reject the sippy cup and wants to breastfeed constantly.

-After three kids, I’ve learned the parenting advice of “every child develops differently” applies to sippy cups as well.
+After three kids, I’ve learned that the parenting advice of “every child develops differently” applies to sippy cups as well.
 Yup, sippy cups.
-One of my kids did not take to sippy cups with straws.
-Another couldn’t get the whole two-handle business.
+One of my kids did not take to sippy cups with straws, while another couldn’t get the hang of gripping two handles.
 And even when they took to sippy cups varied as well.

 7 easy ways to transition to sippy cup

-Generally, the time frame for introducing a sippy cup is about six months to even over a year.
+For a general rule of thumb, introducing a sippy cup can happen about six months to even over a year.
 Yep, it’s that wide.
 I first introduced the sippy cup when I wanted to offer my kids water.
-Then when we weaned them from breastfeeding at 12 months, I used the sippy cup to transition to whole milk.
+Then, when I weaned them from breastfeeding at a year old, I used the sippy cup to transition from breastmilk to whole milk.

 Once you think your baby is ready for a sippy cup, follow these rules for a successful transition: